 Every node in FEFLOW’s finite-element mesh corresponds to a reaction cell in PhreeqcRM.
 Component concentrations, solution temperature and pressure, and liquid phase saturation are transferred from FEFLOW’s transport nodes to the reaction cells in PhreeqcRM before each reaction step.
 Saturation and density are transferred from PhreeqcRM to FEFLOW after each reaction step, which allows FEFLOW to simulate density-dependent flow as a function of temperature and chemical reactions.

 The starting point of a coupled simulation is a fully functional FEFLOW model for flow and transport with at least one (placeholder) mass transport species.
 Transport properties of this species (e.g., diffusion coefficient, porosity) are used for all geochemical components.
 Geochemical components are determined from the associated PHREEQC input files and added automatically at the start of the simulation.
-Furthermore, the FEFLOW model requires a time series (power curve in FEFLOW terminology) that defines reaction steps and changes in boundary conditions and a named value distribution (nodal user data in FEFLOW terminology) that identifies nodes with the same geochemical initial conditions.
+Furthermore, the FEFLOW model requires a time series (“power curve” in FEFLOW terminology) that defines reaction steps and changes in boundary conditions and a named value distribution (“nodal user data” in FEFLOW terminology) that identifies nodes with the same geochemical initial conditions.
 Initial liquid phase saturation and temperatures are taken from the FEFLOW model.

 In contrast to PHAST, the FEFLOW plugin uses separate PHREEQC input files to define the geochemical boundary and initial conditions.
-An IFM property editor is used to associate PHREEQC files with FEFLOW nodes with the same boundary and initial conditions.
+An IFM property editor is used to associate PHREEQC files with FEFLOW nodes with the same boundary and initial conditions (that is, nodes with the same value for the nodal user data).
 For initial conditions, the solution with the highest user number in the file is transferred as the initial solution for all of the specified transport cells; any reactants with the same user number also are transferred.
-Nodes with identical geochemical conditions are identified by the same value in the nodal user data.

 For boundary conditions, the solution with the highest user number in each PHREEQC file is used to define the solution composition for all nodes with the same constant concentration boundary value.
 File associations and additional coupling settings are saved together with the FEFLOW fem-file through the serialization functionality in the IFM.